William Herrin's RESUME

 - Shepherded the new system from concept through the full DoD

-Authority to Operate (ATO) process including continuous
+Authority to Operate (ATO) and Final Operational Capability

 - Designed a Continuous Integration / Continuous Deployment